 - You must declare all incentives on the application.
 An incentive is anything we may consider a benefit to you connected with the buying of the property.
 Not all incentives will be acceptable to us.

 - We want to make sure that the home you purchase is a sound investment and that you don’t get any surprises in terms of work needed and unplanned expense incurred.
-That is why we carry out a comprehensive survey of your potential home by an external RICS registered valuer.
+That is why we carry out a comprehensive property assessment of your potential home by an external RICS registered valuer.
 The valuer will complete a detailed report on your proposed home and will highlight any before purchase issues or after purchase issues.
 Further explanation is given below.